spike-develops/spike-develops.github.io/_posts/2024-2-20-Spelunking-For-Camera-Transitions.md

 CinemachineCore.CameraDeactivatedEvent.AddListener(CamDeactivated);
 _transitionInProgress = true;
 ```
 In these lines, we do the important job of activating `transitionBrain` and it's *very real* camera.
-While we're *not* transitioning, we'll deactivate it in order to avoid waisting time rendering a texture that won't be seen.
+While we're *not* transitioning, we'll deactivate it in order to avoid wasting time rendering a texture that won't be seen.

 The transition is technically finished once `storyboardCam` is no longer live.
 At that point, we can deactivate `transitionBrain` again.
 The good news is we can hook into Cinemachine's `CameraDeactivatedEvent`, to know exactly when that happens.